JuanmaCopia/PySEAT/README.md

 The test comment is created calling to the ```__repr__``` method of the class and helps to see what the input, the return value, and the final state of the self are.
-We can avoid the generation of this comment by adding ```--no-comments``` when running the module but for the run_test.py they are always generated.
+We can avoid the generation of this comment through the arguments when running the module or by setting the argument in the config file as false (later we will se how the config file works).

 After the exploration, te program will call pytest to run the generated test suit and the test report will be shown: